-RE'14 offers an extensive program of interest to both academia and industry including three distinguished keynote speakers and three conference days full of papers, panels, posters and demos.
+RE'14 offers an extensive program of interest to both academia and industry including three distinguished keynote speakers and three conference days full of papers, panels, industry laboratories, posters and demos.
 A series of exciting tutorials to develop skills in and advance awareness of requirements engineering practices is of particular interest to industry.
 The main conference is preceded by two days of workshops and the doctoral symposium.

 |Monday (25/8)||Tuesday (26/8)||Wednesday (27/8)||Thursday (28/8)||Friday (29/8)|

 Most Influential Paper and

 The General Chair on RE'14

 “RE is an applied field of research, thus relevance for industry is very important.”

 “This year we are working very hard to attract and include a significant industrial presence, and estimate that up to 30% of the participants will be industry professionals.”Prof. Dr. Tony Gorschek, General Chair